DrPariah/Monster-Hunter/MH/README.md

 ### Armors
 * These are full armor sets that consists of helmet, mail, vambraces, tasset and greaves.
 Some special armor bears different armor piece name.
-* They are made of carved monster materials with their crafting requirements based on MHFU.
+* They are made of carved monster materials with their crafting requirements.
+Some armors require a combination of two monster material to craft.

 Also notice that all of these armors are designed for blademaster hunters.